 When you open Photoshop the Standard Screen Mode view includes the equivalent to the "consolidate all to tabs" arrangement.
 If you have multiple images open you can see them as tabs just below the options bar.
 The icon at the very bottom of the tool bar as well as the "F" key on the keyboard allow you to cycle through three different screen modes.
 You can also choose screen modes from the View menu.
 The screen can be less than the full size of the monitor in this mode.

 The third screen mode totally takes over the monitor so your image appears with only the background surrounding it.
 This is a good view to use to see how the finished image will appear when printed and matted.
 It can also be the largest working space if you hide the tools and pallets or have them on a second screen.
 In the first two views the Tab key hides your tool bar and any pallets you have open.
+Use the shift key to keep the tool bar.
 In the third screen, the Tab key toggles between the full screen and the equivalent of the second screen view so you can see tools menus and options.
 This is another good way to work depending on your available screen real estate.

 In all three views you have the option to change the background color to suit your purposes.
 The default depends on the screen color theme you have chosen in Preferences.
 In each of the three screens you have the option to right click on the background and change the color to suit your purposes.
 This means that you can effectively have three different background colors or tones to use to view your image against.
 You can also change them on the fly.